ankit3987/react-node-app-tha/README.md

-# #TWSThreeTierAppChallenge

 ## Overview
 The challenge involves deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB, with deployment on AWS EKS.
 Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR).
-Merged PRs will earn exciting prizes!

 ## Challenge Steps
 - [Application Code](#application-code)
 - [Jenkins Pipeline Code](#jenkins-pipeline-code)